-CPH Research Guidelines
+CPH Office of Research Guidelines

-The CPH Research Support Team provides strategic and administrative support for all CPH faculty, staff, and doctoral students engaged in funded research.
-The Team's goal is to help college members be successful in all research endeavors.
-These guidelines provide an introduction and overview of college-specific processes for 1) pre-award proposal submission, 2) preparation for a funded award, 3) post-award grant administration, 4) cost share, 5) indirect costs, and 6) additional resources for further reading.
+The CPH Office of Research provides strategic and administrative support for all faculty, staff, and doctoral students engaged in funded research.
+The Office's goal is to help college members be successful in all research endeavors.
+These guidelines provide an introduction and overview of college-specific processes for pre-award proposal submission, preparing for a funded award, post-award grant administration, cost share, indirect costs, and additional resources for further reading.

-1. Pre-Award Proposal Submission
+Pre-Award Proposal Submission

-All grant proposals to external (outside of OSU) sponsors are to be submitted through the Research Support Team unless other arrangements have been approved (e.g., another arrangement has been documented in a memorandum of understanding signed by the Dean).
-Proposals to internal opportunities do not require submission through the CPH Research Support Team or the OSU Office of Sponsored Programs (OSP); however, the principal investigator (PI) can opt to ask their grants manager (GM) on the CPH Research Support Team for assistance with the submission.
+All grant proposals to external (outside of OSU) sponsors are to be submitted through the CPH Office of Research unless other arrangements have been approved (e.g., another arrangement has been documented in a memorandum of understanding signed by the Dean).
+Proposals to internal opportunities do not require submission through the CPH Office of Research or the OSU Office of Sponsored Programs (OSP); however, the principal investigator (PI) can opt to ask their CPH Office of Research grant manager (GM) for assistance with the submission.
 Even if the PI decides to submit an internal proposal without their GM's assistance, the PI still notifies their GM of any internal proposals, and any resulting awards, to ensure that they are included in our college metrics and communication materials.